Generation of random Latin Squares (such that each latin square of a given size is equally likely) is a deceptively difficult problem.

 can find here by clicking here.
 The playground

-parameter that you can change to get different Latin squares.
+version has a Seed and N parameter that you can change to get different Latin squares.

 package main